NajiyaFatma/NajiyaFatma.github.io/_pages/terms.md

 ---

-My research focuses on using simulation modeling (primarily discrete-event simulation (DES)), operations research methods-including including probability and statistics and advanced modeling techniqes such as machine learning algotithms to understand and improve complex service systems.
+My research focuses on using simulation modeling (primarily discrete-event simulation (DES)), operations research methods-including including probability and statistics and advanced modeling techniqes such as machine learning (ML) algorithms to understand and improve complex service systems.
 I am especially interested in real-time decision-making in healthcare and in planning routing operations.

 ## 1. Healthcare Operations & Delivery Modeling